Ruhan-Cilliers/Capstone-task/README.md

 Run your command prompt and run pip with 'requirements.txt' to ensure all the nessessary programs are installed.

+run docker build -t capstone-task and ensure your docker desktop app is open.

 After this type docker run -p 8000:8000 capstone-task to in your cmd to run the program on a website.